Ayanaminn/N46Whisper/README.md

 * Display the token used and total cost for the translation task.

 2023.4.15:
-* Reimplement Whsiper based on faster-whsiper to improve efficiency
+* Reimplement Whsiper based on faster-whisper to improve efficiency
 * Enable vad filter that integrated within faster-whisper to improve transcribe accuracy

 ## How to use